 "You get what you don't pay for."

 Unlike Bogle's original fund, index funds don't just track the S&P 500 anymore.
 There are thousands of index funds, and they track every imaginable sector and country around the world.
-We will help you differentiate between them and simplify this universe to a handful of the most appropriate, diverse, and low-cost funds.
+We will help you differentiate between the various index funds and simplify this universe to a handful of the most appropriate, diverse, and low-cost funds.